sankalpmundra/Inference-Procedures/Quantitative-Means/one_sample_t_test.md

         significance_level (float): The significance level for the same significance test.

     Returns:
-        A message indicating whether the average Physics exam score is significantly greater from last year.
+        A message indicating if there is statistical evidence to reject the test's null hypothesis.
     """
     if p_val < significance_level:
+        print("".join(["Since the P-value is smaller than the significance level (", str(p_val), " < ", str(significance_level), "), ",
-        print("There is significant evidence that the average exam score has increased since last year.")
+                       "we reject the null hypothesis because there is significant evidence to suggest that ", "the average exam score has increased since last year."]))
     else:
+        print("".join(["Since the P-value is not smaller than the significance level (", str(p_val), " >= ", str(significance_level), "), ",
-        print("There is no significant evidence that the average exam score has increased.")
+                       "we fail to reject the null hypothesis because there is no significant evidence to suggest that ", "the average exam score has increased."]))

-# Conclude the test:
+# Conclusion:
-t_test_conclude(p_value, alpha)
+conclude_ttest1(p_value, alpha)
 ```

 ### Conclusion